 It’s So Much More Than Yoga

-The most recent Strength and Healing Retreat was a weekend for breaking through barriers and reconnecting to our true selves.
-While the yoga and meditation were a powerful part ot the weekend, the connections and friendships were what really allowed us to find new possibilities and reflect on our lives with a renewed perspective.
+A recent retreat was a weekend for breaking through barriers and reconnecting to our true selves.
+While the yoga and meditation were a powerful part of the weekend, the connections and friendships were what really allowed us to find new possibilities and reflect on our lives with a renewed perspective.

 Listening to their stories and observing their yoga practice, I could see unbelievable inner and outer strength.
 Over the weekend several of the women experienced physical breakthroughs in their practice, but I’m almost positive that every guest experienced a renewed sense of mental and emotional clarity.
 During the individual pose alignment sessions, each guest chose a pose or two to practice.
 I rejoiced as I saw the women transition from thoughts of “There’s no way I can do that,” to, “I’m really doing this!”
 With encouragement from one another, several guests were able to float up into seemingly effortless arm balances, embracing their outer and inner strength.